WebberZone/autoclose/readme.txt

 **Changed**

 * Scheduled revision cleanup no longer deletes every revision on each run.
 It follows the retention and age policy above, and never deletes autosaves.
 Existing settings are preserved; the one-time Delete all revisions button on the Tools page still deletes everything.
+Sites that already had Delete post revisions enabled see a one-time dismissible notice explaining the change.
 * Revisions are now deleted through the WordPress deletion API, so metadata, term relationships, caches, and the `wp_delete_post_revision` action are handled by core.
 * Revision cleanup runs are bounded per run, filterable via `acc_revisions_prune_limit`, and report how many revisions were scanned and whether more remain.
 * Improved bulk operations with batched updates and cache invalidation.